Over The Edge is back, and we need Volunteers!

 Below is a detailed breakdown of event volunteer roles.
 Roles will be split into 2 shifts (except for Rope Volunteers).
 Shifts will be 8 AM-12:30 PM and 12:00 PM-5:00 PM.
 Please note that Event Volunteers are separate from Ropes Volunteers, who work directly with our Technical Team, and will be explained in further detail later in this document.
 If needed, we may need to pull from the Event Volunteer group if Ropes Volunteer numbers are low.

-REGISTRATION AREA VOLUNTEERS (2+ VOLUNTEERS)
+REGISTRATION AREA VOLUNTEERS (2 Volunteers Per Shift)

 Before participants arrive:

 - Introduce yourself in person and perform radio check with staging area ropes volunteers

 - Introduce yourself to the group escorts ensuring they know who is on the escort team Duties: